Best Soundbars Under $200 for Movie Enthusiasts on a Budget

 However, what if I told you that you can enhance the audio quality of your so-called smart TV tenfold?
 And you can do this without spending more than $200 or hiring a professional to configure the system?
 Soundbars can be the solution.

 Soundbars pack all the power of a multichannel system, some of them with the subwoofer included, without having to set up speakers in all corners of your living room.
 You only need to set up a single wide and slim bar, under your TV screen or thereabout, and you’re good to go.

-8 Soundbars for Making a Significant Upgrade to TV Speakers
+8 Best Budget Soundbars - Upgrades to TV Speakers

 Table of Contents

-- 8 Soundbars for Making a Significant Upgrade to TV Speakers
+- 8 Best Budget Soundbars - Upgrades to TV Speakers

 - Figuring Out the Numbers